 Taxis can be convenient, but risky.
-Some tourists have been robbed and drugged by unlicensed cabbies posing as drivers, so it's best to call a taxi company directly instead of flagging a vehicle down off the street.
+Some tourists have been robbed and drugged by unlicensed cabbies posing as drivers, so it's best to ask your hotel to call a taxi company directly instead of flagging a vehicle down off the street.
 Drivers do their best to not use the meter, so it's important to insist or at least negotiate your fare before getting in the cab.
-The average fare starts at around $5 USD, with an additional fee for calling ahead.
-And remember, it isn't customary to tip the driver too much; rounding up to the nearest ruble should be enough.|
+Several recent travelers recommended using ride-hailing smartphone apps like Gett and Yandex.Taxi to ensure a fair, safe ride.

 |On Foot||You can also get around St. Petersburg by foot, especially if you're checking out the sites along the Nevsky Prospekt.
 If you cross the river at any point throughout the city, be aware that the drawbridges rise at several points in the early morning hours, typically between 1 and 3 a.m.|

-|Bus and Trolley||The bus and trolley systems are efficient and cheap -- tickets sell for about $.60 USD and are available with the conductor or driver.
-Service runs from around 5:30 a.m. to midnight, and vehicles tend to be severely crowded during rush hour.
+|Bus and Trolley||The bus and trolley systems are efficient and cheap – tickets sell for about 40 rubles (around 60 cents) and are available with the conductor or driver.
+Service runs from around 6 a.m. to midnight, and vehicles tend to be severely crowded during rush hour.
 Although the maps posted in the buses and trolleys are in Cyrillic only, stations are clearly marked with yellow signs marked with "A"s for buses and white plates with "T"s for trolleys.

 |Tram||While the trams aren't as timely as the metro or buses, they are the more scenic way to get around St. Petersburg.
 But due to traffic problems, a handful of lines have been removed from the city center, making most tourist spots inaccessible by tram.
-Tickets are still cheap however, around $.60 USD per ride, and like the buses and trolleys, are available for purchase from the trams' conductors.
+Tickets are still cheap, however, at around 40 rubles (approximately 60 cents) per ride, and like the buses and trolleys, are available for purchase from the trams' conductors.

-|Car||Driving can be a hassle, the poorly maintained roads, reckless local drivers and almost non-existent or hidden signs exclusively in Cyrillic.
-But if you really must rent a car, remember to carry your passport, international driving permit and your American license at all times.
+|Car||Driving can be a hassle, the poorly maintained roads, reckless local drivers and almost nonexistent or hidden signs exclusively in Cyrillic.
+But if you really must rent a car, remember to carry your passport, international driving permit and your driver's license at all times.
 Rental companies will only rent to drivers that are at least 21 years old and who have been driving for at least a year.

 Explore More of St. Petersburg

-When purchasing from our site, we may earn commissions.
+If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.

 Holly JohnsonNovember 14, 2019